FAQ

 Data Architecture – Our data architects work alongside our customers as consultants in analyzing, designing, prototyping, and implementing data warehousing, data lake, and data analytics solutions on top of Snowflake’s Data Cloud Platform.

-Data Analytics Implementation – We work with our customers to implement BI reporting and analytics solutions on top of Snowflake, and provide assistance in developing reports and dashboards as well as optimize their performance and cost.
+Data Analytics Implementation – We work with our customers to implement BI reporting and analytics solutions on top of Snowflake, assist in developing reports and dashboards, and optimize their performance and cost.

-Data Science Support – Our teams build data lakes and implement appropriate technologies to enable access as well as provide compute capacity for our customers’ data science teams to perform data analysis, modelling, and training of machine learning models.
+Data Science Support – Our teams build data lakes, implement appropriate technologies to enable access, and provide compute capacity for our customers’ data science teams to perform data analysis, modeling, and training of machine learning models.

 For more information, please see our Services page, or schedule a call with us today.

-Our pricing depends on a variety of factors, including number of data sources, the complexity of integration, and services required.
+Our pricing depends on various factors, including the number of data sources, the complexity of integration, and the services required.
 To determine a price, we require an initial discovery call and a further audit to understand the specific needs of your business.

-For a free 2-hour data analysis workshop, please see our Get Started page, or Contact Us to learn more.
+For a free 2-hour data analysis workshop, please see our Contact Us to learn more.

 The nature of the work Infostrux undertakes regularly involves access to sensitive customer data.
 As such, security and regulatory compliance is at the forefront of Infostrux’s internal policies and engagement model.
 The three core pillars of Infostrux’s security and compliance strategy are:

 All data access and customer engagement processes are internally documented and rigorously audited on a monthly basis.
 All Infostrux employees and contractors are subjected to criminal, credit, and professional background checks and undergo security awareness training before being granted access to any customer asset.
-Any access to customer assets is limited to least privilege, need-to-know principles.
+Any access to customer assets is limited to least privilege and need-to-know principles.
 A company-wide risk register is maintained and reviewed monthly to ensure continued vigilance and proactivity as part of Infostrux operations.
-Infostrux aims to achieve its SOC2 compliance certification by early 2022.
+Infostrux is proud to have achieved SOC2 compliance certification.
+Read more about it in this article. - External Accountability

-Due to the sensitive nature of its customers’ data, Infostrux considers the mitigation of the risk of any potential data breach as its highest priority.
+Due to the sensitive nature of its customers' data, Infostrux considers mitigating the risk of any potential data breach as its highest priority.
 As such, proactive mitigation strategies are enacted throughout the Infostrux delivery model to limit data exposure to an absolute minimum.
-All sensitive development work for the customer is accomplished through Virtual Desktop Infrastructure (VDI) hosted within the customer’s environment and accessed by Infostrux resources through named, single-user VPN connections.
-This has the immediate effect of ensuring that no customer data ever leaves the premises of its infrastructure and allows for any customer-mandated controls to be put in place as required by their internal governance protocols.
+All sensitive development work for the customer is accomplished through Virtual Desktop Infrastructure (VDI) hosted within the customer’s environment and accessed by Infostrux resources through named single-user VPN connections.
+This immediately ensures that no customer data ever leaves the premises of its infrastructure and allows for any customer-mandated controls to be put in place as required by their internal governance protocols.

 Snowflake is a data warehouse cloud platform that supports large-scale data and productivity.
-In 2020, Snowflake became a public company having the largest software IPO in history, raising $3.4 billion dollars.
-The platform is currently used by over 3,400 customers in 65 countries, exhibits a significant increase in year-over-year adoption velocity, and holds the second-largest market share in the data warehousing category.
+In 2020, Snowflake became a public company with the largest software IPO in history, raising $3.4 billion.
+The platform is used by over 3,400 customers in 65 countries, exhibits a significant increase in year-over-year adoption velocity, and holds the second-largest market share in the data warehousing category.

 Snowflake uses a pay-as-you-go model, enabling customers to use the data storage they need and become more data-driven.
-Snowflake also uses SQL, which is a common programming language that most organizations understand.
-This democratizes data storage, enabling customers to focus on data and not infrastructure.
+Snowflake also uses SQL, a common programming language that most organizations understand.
+This democratizes data storage, enabling customers to focus on data, not infrastructure.

 To learn more about Snowflake, please see our blog post Why Did We Choose Snowflake?

-The SnowPro Certification is an exam that requires individuals to demonstrate their knowledge and to apply specific core expertise implementing and migrating to Snowflake.
-Being SnowPro Certified means the individual has a thorough understanding of Snowflake as a cloud data platform and has the knowledge necessary to design, develop, and manage secure, scalable Snowflake solutions to drive business objectives.
+The SnowPro Certification is an exam that requires individuals to demonstrate their knowledge and apply specific core expertise implementing and migrating to Snowflake.
+Being SnowPro Certified means the individual thoroughly understands Snowflake as a cloud data platform and has the knowledge necessary to design, develop, and manage secure, scalable Snowflake solutions to drive business objectives.

 For more information, please see Snowflake Certification.